deepimane/FinanceSys-LLM-Analysizer/README.md

 * **Technology:** Hugging Face Ecosystem with PyTorch for model manipulation
 * **Explanation:** We will leverage the Hugging Face ecosystem, a popular open-source community for natural language processing (NLP).
 This ecosystem provides access to various pre-trained LLMs and tools for working with them.
 PyTorch, a deep learning framework, will be used for model manipulation and fine-tuning.
 * **Options:**
-    * **Ollma (Opt-In):** Ollma ([https://github.com/ollama/ollama](https://github.com/ollama/ollama)) is a library built on top of Hugging Face Transformers that offers functionalities for efficient inference and deployment of large language models.
+    * **Ollma:** Ollma ([https://github.com/ollama/ollama](https://github.com/ollama/ollama)) is a library built on top of Hugging Face Transformers that offers functionalities for efficient inference and deployment of large language models.
 It can be used for model optimization and potentially improve local inference speed.
     * **LlamaCPP (Optional):** LlamaCPP ([https://github.com/ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp)) offers C++ implementations of various pre-trained LLMs.
 While this might require more development effort for integration, it could lead to significant performance improvements on compatible hardware.

 **Step 2: LLM Fine-Tuning**